Rock'n'Roll Baby

 Rock'n'Roll Baby is the fifth studio release by Australian hard rock band, Wolfmother.
+It was released through Middle Man on 29 December 2019.

 History

 The album was self-released and distributed by DistroKid on 29 December 2019.
 Two singles were released with the album, "Freedom Is Mine" and "Higher".
 The album was released with no advance notice and was recorded at a studio owned by Dave Grohl, with primitive production.